firebase/firebase-ios-sdk/Interop/Firebase Component System.md

 ### Providing Multiple Components and Sharing Instances

-Consider a situation where an SDK wants to offer functionality defined in multiple protocols with the same instance.
+Consider a situation where a framework wants to offer functionality defined in multiple protocols with the same instance.
 For example, Auth could provide `FIRAuthUserInterop` and `FIRAuthSignInInterop`.
 If a single Auth instance should be shared between those two protocols, the system currently doesn't work.